 - 6 months to 1 year: This is the stage when they are forming their likes and dislikes as a young adult.

 - The adult stage lasts from 1 to 5 years.
-They need to be checked by a veterinarian once a year and get plenty of exercises.
+They need to be checked by a veterinarian once a year and get plenty of exercise.
 Veterinarians consider rabbits to be in their senior years when they reach the age of five.
 At this age, though, most rabbits act much younger.

 - 6-8 years: Considered “middle age” by the HRS, when rabbits may begin to slow down.

 - The senior years are defined as those who have been in school for at least eight years.
-If they begin to slow down, they may require weight maintenance, either up or down, particular care (such as additional soft surfaces for probable arthritis), and possibly more regular vet visits.
+If they begin to slow down, they may require weight maintenance, either up or down, particular care (such as other soft surfaces for probable arthritis), and possibly more regular vet visits.